-Girls who participate on boys teams may enter either the boys or the girls state tournament, but not both.
+Girls who participate on boys' teams, because the school does not offer a girls program in that sport, may enter either the boys or the girls tournament, but not both.
+Girls who choose to participate on a boys' team when the school offers a girls' team in that sport, may only enter the boys' tournament.
 Boys may not participate on girls teams.

-G. On the eve of a tournament when there is not sufficient time for normal administrative procedures if a question of students or team ineligibility arises the Executive Director of CAS, in consultation with the

-CIAC Eligibility Committee and the Chairman of the tournament in question, will make an appropriate ad hoc decision inconsideration of the best interests of the tournament as a whole.
+G. On the eve of or during a tournament event, when there is not sufficient time to follow normal administrative procedures regarding student or team ineligibility, or when any other issue arises that will interrupt normal tournament procedures, the executive director of CIAC (or his/her designee) in consultation with the CIAC chairperson, eligibility committee chairperson, and the chairperson of the tournament committee in question will make an appropriate ad hoc decision in consideration of the best interests of the tournament as a whole.